OC 2 Aromatics and Polymers

 Knowledge base is extensive and extends well beyond the work covered in the programme.
 Conceptual understanding is outstanding.
 Problems of a familiar and unfamiliar nature are solved with efficiency and accuracy; problem-solving procedures are adjusted to the nature of the problem.
 Performance in transferable skills is generally very good.

 Students should be able to know the bond and orbital structure of benzene and its energy properties. and be able to demonstrate an understanding of the type of reactivity shown by benzene and to know common electrophilic substitution reactions and their mechanisms.
-Students should be able to revise functional group interconversions and to learn new ones peculiar to aromatic systems.
 Students should be able to demonstrate an understanding of Huckel's rule.

 Students should be able to: show fundemental knowledge of the general chemistry of hetro aromatic compounds containing various heteroatoms (N, S, O).